 EPUB is a file format used to display an e-book.
 It is an open standard for e-books that was created by the International Digital Publication Forum (IDPF).

-This is a limited, pilot project by CSD to expand access to its publications beyond just the traditional PDF format.
-The EPUB format was selected because of its wide availability on a number of devices and apps and its availability as an open standard.
+This was a limited, pilot project by NIST's Computer Security Division to expand its publication library beyond PDFs.
+We selected the EPUB format because of its wide availability on a number of devices and apps and its availability as an open standard.

 What is the authoritative version of a publication?

-PDF files provided by NIST remain the authoritative versions of CSD publications.
-The EPUB files provided by CSD are intended to provide an alternative way to use CSD's information--particularly on mobile devices.
+Our PDF files remain the authoritative versions of our security and privacy publications.
+The EPUB files on CSRC are intended to provide an alternative format for accessing our publications--especially on mobile devices.

 How do I open an EPUB file?